sensiloles/quit-smoking-bot/README.md

 - `NOTIFICATION_HOUR` - Hour for monthly notifications (default: 21, numeric value)
 - `NOTIFICATION_MINUTE` - Minute for monthly notifications (default: 58, numeric value)
 - `NOTIFICATION_DAY` - Day of month for notifications (default: 23, numeric value)

+## Token Validation and Conflict Detection

+The bot now includes intelligent token validation and conflict detection features:

+- **Token Validation**: When providing a token through command line arguments, the system will validate it with the Telegram API before saving it to the `.env` file.
+- **Conflict Detection**: The system checks for other bot instances using the same token, which could cause conflicts.
+- **Instance Management**: The entrypoint script prevents multiple bot processes within the same container.
+- **Detailed Error Messages**: Clear error messages and troubleshooting guides if conflicts or validation issues are detected.

 ## Automatic Startup on VPS